 About Jeffrey F. Brock

-Jeffrey Brock is Professor of Mathematics and Dean of Science at Yale University.
+Jeffrey Brock is the Dean of the School of Engineering & Applied Science, the Dean of Science in the Faculty of Arts and Sciences, and the Zhao and Ji Professor of Mathematics at Yale University.
 His research focuses on low dimensional geometry and topology, particularly hyperbolic geometry.
 His work William Thurston’s program to understand hyperbolic 3-manifolds led to their geometric classification in joint work with R. Canary and Y. Minsky.
 More recently, he has worked to advance geometric and topological methods in analysis of large, complex data sets.
 He was an undergraduate at Yale, and obtained his Ph.D. at U.C.
 Berkeley, after which he held positions at Stanford and U. Chicago, before moving to the Brown University Math Department, which he Chaired from 2013 to 2017.
 In 2016 he served as founding Director of Brown’s Data Science Initiative.
 He moved to Yale in 2018, where he is now Professor of Mathematics and the inaugural Dean of Science.
 He was a Guggenheim Fellow in 2008 and was recently elected Fellow of the American Mathematical Society.

-Jeffrey Brock is Professor of Mathematics and Dean of Science at Yale University.
+Jeffrey Brock is the Dean of the School of Engineering & Applied Science, the Dean of Science in the Faculty of Arts and Sciences, and the Zhao and Ji Professor of Mathematics at Yale University.
 His research focuses on low-dimensional geometry and topology, particularly on spaces with hyperbolic geometry or negative curvature.
 His joint work with R. Canary and Y. Minsky resulted in a solution to the ending lamination conjecture of W. Thurston, resulting in the geometric classification theorem for hyperbolic 3-dimensional manifolds that are topologically finite.
 More recently, he has worked to understand applications of geometry and topology to the structure of massive and complex data sets and the risks and implications of the increasing use of “black box” algorithms in science and society.

 He received his undergraduate degree in mathematics at Yale University and his Ph.D. in mathematics from U.C.
 Berkeley, where he studied under Curtis McMullen.
 After holding postdoctoral positions at Stanford University and the University of Chicago, he came to Brown as an associate professor.
 He was awarded the Donald D. Harrington Faculty Fellowship to visit the University of Texas, and has had continuous National Science Foundation support since receiving his Ph.D.
 In 2008 he was awarded a John S. Guggenheim Foundation Fellowship, and he was recently elected Fellow of the American Mathematical Society.